 A brand new version of Google+ began rolling out to Android users yesterday, but it didn't initially appear to do much more than tweak a few layouts and change the colors to something more theme-appropriate.
 During the initial teardown, we also stumbled onto the newly expanded Pinning feature, but Google beat us to the punch.
 Of course, since the feature is on a staged rollout to users, plenty of people won't see that quite yet.
+Fortunately, there were still some more things hidden beneath that digital surface.

 Following the release of beta features to Chrome stable yesterday, the beta channel of Chrome for Android was promoted to version 28 today.